ryukinix/ryukinix.github.io/_posts/2016-04-25-project-euler.md

 ## Main Proposal

-The proposal of [organization](https://www.github.com/DestructHub) is a dump of each solution of common and bizarre challenges presents in programming world.
+The aim of the [organization](https://www.github.com/DestructHub) is to provide a collection of solutions to common and unusual challenges found in the programming world.
 Why?
-Because is fun, because is useful for learning and we can learn with other people!
-Now we can be small, about one year old and we have about 20 members.
+Because it's fun, it's useful for learning, and we can learn from other people!
+Currently, we are a small group, about one year old, with around 20 members.

-We want more polyglot programmers possible.
-Actually we have solutions in Python, C, C++, Go, Haskell, Elixir, Lua, Clojure and Common Lisp!
+We want as many polyglot programmers as possible.
+Currently, we have solutions in Python, C, C++, Go, Haskell, Elixir, Lua, Clojure, and Common Lisp!

 You love math?
-We love too!
-Actually we focusing on [Project Euler](https://www.github.com/DestructHub/ProjectEuler) since the creation!
+We love it too!
+Currently, we have been focusing on [Project Euler](https://www.github.com/DestructHub/ProjectEuler) since its creation!
 We have almost 100 solutions (counting the alternative solutions on all programming languages)!

-Join to us and enters on the sea of destruction!
+Join us and enter the sea of destruction!